kgogov/sapui5-walkthrough/notes.md

 The event handler function is put into the same controller file and it closes the dialog by accessing the internal helper function that returns the dialog.

+## Step 18: Icons

+We add an icon to the button that opens the dialog.
+The `sap-icon://` protocol is indicating that an icon from the icon font should be loaded. \
+The identifier world is the readable name of the icon in the icon font.

+You can look up other icons using the [Icon Explorer](https://sapui5.hana.ondemand.com/sdk/test-resources/sap/m/demokit/iconExplorer/webapp/index.html) tool in the Demo Kit.

 ## Conventions

 * Name of the root HTML file of the app is `index.html`